iamsudeshna/Customer-and-Product-segmentation/README.md

 # Customer-and-Product-segmentation

-This assignment is based on
+This problem statement task is based on

 https://store.hbr.org/product/champo-carpets-improving-business-to-business-sales-using-machine-learning-algorithms/IMB879